Nethercutt Collection: Museum expansion

 In 2000 the Collection expanded and constructed a new 40,000 square foot display building directly across the street which was separately called the Nethercutt Museum.
 In comparison with the Collection which requires reserved guided tours, the newer Nethercutt Museum is openly self-guided.
 The building also contains the Nethercutt Automotive Research Library and Archive, which is considered one of the greatest in the world.
-Outside of the Museum contains a CPR steam locomotive Royal Hudson No. 2839 is presented together with a 1912 Pullman private car.
+Outside of the Museum are a CPR steam locomotive Royal Hudson No. 2839 and a 1912 Pullman private car.

 After J.B.
 Nethercutt's death in 2004, the collection was handed down to Jack Nethercutt II and Helen Richards-Nethercutt.
 The collection had a budget of around $2.5 million a year.
 In 2011 OPI Products and Merle Norman Cosmetics styled its "Hussy" perfume and lipstick line after the Collection's distinctively red "Hussy" 1934 Packard LeBaron Sport Phaeton, which is nicknamed after John Hussey.

-From 2020 to 2021 the collection was closed due to the COVID-19 pandemic.
-In 2022 the museum underwent major cosmetic renovations, including a new logo wordmark.
+The collection was closed from 2020 to 2021 due to the COVID-19 pandemic.
+In 2020, the original 50-acre Merle Norman Cosmetics production facility that was adjacent to the collection was sold and demolished, which is now the site of Sylmar Studios.
+In 2022 the museum underwent major cosmetic renovations, including a new logo.
+In 2023, Cameron Richards, the grandson of Jack Nethercutt and great-grandson of J.B.
+Nethercutt, became vice president and curator of the museum.